 Australian couples have nominated trust as the most important factor needed for a relationship to work, while shared domestic duties aren’t as important anymore.

-Here’s the list of factors Australians told us make a relationship happy:
+Here’s the list of factors Australians told us that make a relationship happy:

 - Shared values